Controller Cluster IP

 For cluster IPs, the management IPs of the Controllers must all be in the same subnet.

-For AWS deployments where Controllers are on different subnets, customers have the option to use Route 53 with health checks to resolve the domain name of the Cluster to a Controller IP address directly.
+Note: For AWS deployments where Controllers are on different subnets, you have the option to use Route 53 with health checks to resolve the domain name of the Cluster to a Controller IP address directly.
+For complete information on cluster configuration in AWS, refer to Avi Controller Cluster Configuration in AWS.

 Cluster IP Advertisement